Kristin Herrera: Career

-She also co-starred in feature film Freedom Writers opposite Hilary Swank.
-In 2008, Herrera stopped taking acting roles.
-Her last acting role was on the soap opera General Hospital.
+Herrera also co-starred in feature film Freedom Writers opposite Hilary Swank.
+In 2008, she stopped taking acting roles.
+Her last role was on the soap opera General Hospital.

-In 2020, she reunited with the Zoey 101 cast on the television show All That.
+In 2020, Herrera reunited with the Zoey 101 main cast on the television show All That.
+Nikolas, Justice, and Austin Butler were not present.

 Personal life

-On July 15, 2016, Herrera announced via Instagram that she is engaged to long time partner, Daniel Novak.
+On July 15, 2016, Herrera announced via Instagram that she was engaged to her longtime boyfriend Daniel Novak.
 Their engagement ended shortly afterward.
-However, on February 14, 2020, she announced that she is engaged to Novak again.
+However, on February 14, 2020, she announced that she was engaged to Novak again.
 They got married on October 26, 2022.

-In November 17, 2021 she announced on Instagram that she is pregnant with her first child.
-She gave birth to her child on May 23, 2022.
+On November 17, 2021, she announced on Instagram that she was pregnant with her and Novak's first child.
+She gave birth to their son on May 23, 2022.